clongbing/Credit-Card-Fraud/README.md

 Next, the datasets are split into train-test sets.
 Undersampling and oversampling methods are then applied to the training sets.

 Methods of undersampling are used, namely:
-A. Random undersampling
+- Random undersampling
-B. Cluster Centroids undersampling
+- Cluster Centroids undersampling
-C. Near Miss undersampling
+- Near Miss undersampling

 Methods of oversampling are also used, namely:
-D. Random oversampling
+- Random oversampling
-E. SMOTE
+- SMOTE
-F. ADASYN
+- ADASYN

 The undersampled/oversampled training data is then passed into the above mentioned models, and subsequently scored against testing data - which remains imbalanced.
 It is to be expected that the unsampled 'baseline' model will give a high accuracy score.
 A better reflection of actual accuracy scores/confusion matrix/precision-recall would be of those models trained with undersampled or oversampled training datasets.
 The testing data should remain imbalanced as there should not be any information leakage into the testing data.